 Osmosis Effect On Abnormal Pore Pressure

 Two reservoirs separated by an impermeable membrane may develop a pressure differential across the membrane as a function of a difference in the salinity of the formation liquid.
-As clay may act as a membrane and because salinity changes occur in the subsurface, osmosis could create abnormal pressures.
+Clay may act as a membrane, and because salinity changes occur in the subsurface, osmosis could create abnormal pressures.
 Tests have proved that a pressure differential of 21 to 28 kPa (or 3 to 4 psi) could be generated by osmosis across a clay membrane.

 Hydrocarbon Bearing Formations

 The permeability of shale to hydrocarbons is extremely low and can be considered zero.
-Once hydrocarbons are trapped below a sealing shale, the system is closed at the top.
+The system is closed at the top once hydrocarbons are trapped below a sealing shale.
 Figure 10 shows the basic principle.

 As the aquifer is open to the base, the water-bearing part of the reservoir will be hydrostatically pressurized.

-Often there is a small pressure difference at the OWC as oil is pushed down through the pore throats replacing the formation water.
-This pressure difference can be substantial if pore throats are very small (e.g., in chalk).
-The pressure results from the gradient required to produce flow and working against the capillary effect.
+Often, there is a slight pressure difference at the OWC as oil is pushed down through the pore throats, replacing the formation water.
+This pressure difference can be substantial if pore throats are small (e.g., in chalk).
+The pressure results from the gradient required to produce flow and work against the capillary effect.